Articles About Instrumental Music

 "The Rhythm Section-Based Orchestra" — Originally published in the book Orchestral Concepts in Today's Church, copyright 1991 Convention Press.
 Helpful in understanding the different instruments of the rhythm section and how they work together.

-For more helpful information, please check our Monthly Newsletters page.
+For more helpful information, please check our News from DWM page.